RickRomig/scripts/README.md

 The snippets directory contains snippets of code and code expamples.

-The Templates directory is a mirror of the \~/Templates directory.
-It contains templates for headers and scripts, and several open-source licenses.
+The Templates directory contains templates for headers and scripts, and several open-source licenses.